steffenschroeder/steffen-schroeder.com/content/pages/about.md

 ### By day

 In my day job, I work as Senior Software Engineer at [BlueYonder](https://blueyonder.com/) in Hamburg.
 I help to prepare masses of data for Machine Learning.
-That help companies make better decisions in their whole supply chain.
+That helps companies to make better decisions in their whole supply chain.

 Some things I have accomplished in the past: